jaalto/project--emacs-epackage-template/README.rst

                 1.0  1.1

 If you need to fix upstream code, make changes in separate *patches* branch and merge those to *master*.
-Send patch to upstream so that you don't need to maintain different code base. ::
+Send patches to upstream so that you don't need to maintain different code base. ::